Bioconductor/BiocAdvanced/README.md

 Date: June 19-20, 2017<br />
 Location: University of Zurich

+This course covers details of _R_'s evaluation, vector representation, garbage collection, C interface, and S3 and S4 approaches to complex data representation.
+The course is meant to provide attendees with the knowledge and confidence to confront _R_ behavior and programming challenges.
+Participants should be very comfortable with _R_ syntax;
+ideally they will have experience writing _R_ packages, basic familiarity with S3 and / or S4 object systems, and have at least thought about tackling C-level implementations of complicated algorithms.
+The course includes discussion of _Bioconductor_'s S4 object system, offering insight into using and designing data representations for large and complex data.

 - [Preparation][] (Optional)

 Part 1: [Inside the mind of _R_][] (Day 1)